-Addictions: If Your Spouse is an Alcoholic, Tips to Help Deal with the Problem
+Is Your Spouse an Alcoholic?
+Tips to Help Deal with the Problem

-And, according to the Web site, spouses sometimes minimalize the problem, taking over family obligations like finances as a way to avoid the problem or because they don’t want others to find out about it.
+And, according to the website, spouses sometimes minimalize the problem, taking over family obligations like finances as a way to avoid the situation or because they don’t want others to find out about it.
 But the stress from that illness can eventually cause marital problems, including separation and divorce.

-Azzam said talking to a spouse directly is the best way to deal with the problem.
+Azzam says talking to a spouse directly is the best way to deal with the problem.
 “In order to help an alcoholic, you have to use tough love, and tough love is the only way.
-It can be very difficult..,” he said.
+It can be very difficult,” he warns.

-Azzam added:”An alcoholic generally starts sometimes, before he’s 10, maybe 12 years old.
+Azzam adds, “An alcoholic generally starts sometimes, before he’s 10, maybe 12 years old.
 Most of the really bad ones, they’ve never learned how to live a life.
-You must first teach them….”
+You must first teach them.”

-Many, he said, haven’t learned simple life skills, so he coaches them.
+Many haven’t learned simple life skills, so he coaches them.
 “Not every alcoholic is that bad.
 Some of them manage to get very good jobs.
-They’re alcoholics all through high school and college, and their jobs, but it gets to them, and eventually they need retraining, and I teach them how to live,” Azzam said.
+They’re alcoholics all through high school and college, and their jobs, but it gets to them, and eventually they need retraining, and I teach them how to live,” Azzam says.

-If you’re a spouse dealing with an alcoholic, Holmes offered several points to examine when considering divorce.
+If you’re a spouse dealing with an alcoholic, Holmes offers several points to examine when considering divorce.